The Beauty of Knowledge: an “East Village” at the centre of Rome

 AMERICAN ACADEMY IN ROME

 Largo di Porta San Pancrazio, 1-2 (Villa Aurelia)

-Weekly Guided Tours (registration required) on Tuesdays 10:00-10:30 (Italian) and Fridays 10:00-10:30 (English)
+Weekly Guided Tours (registration required) on Wednesdays 10:00-10:30 (Italian and English)